Run for your life

 After the run, I continue walking for another km to cool down and then do leg squats to loosen the joints.

-Loneliness of a road runner
+Loneliness of a distance runner

-Runing is never easy, even for the experienced individual.
-On the road, for instance, you may be chased by dogs, or worse, hit by a car when you're crossing and not paying attention.
 A treadmill is safer and more comfortable, but you have to pay gym membership fees which not everyone can afford.
-Also, since the revolving platform helps to move your feet, the benefits of, say, a 10km treadmill run, are equivalent to a mere 2-4km run on solid ground.
+Also, since the revolving platform helps to move your feet, the benefits of a 10km treadmill run, are equivalent to a mere 2-4km run on solid ground.
+On the ground, if you don’t apply energy, nothing moves!

-And when your lungs fight for air, your knees start to buckle and your mind gets lonely and bored, all the advice and motivating talk are forgotten There's nothing I can add here then to say if you don't run for your life, you will soon have not much life to run.
+There’s nothing I can add here then to say if you don’t run for your life, you will soon have not much life to run.

--- Francis Chin, April 2002
+– Francis Chin, April 2002

-How far have
+How far

-To know how far you have run, count the steps of the same foot.
+To know how far you run, count the steps of the same foot.
 If you start with the left foot, count only your left steps.

-At a fast jog, every 50-52 paces cover 100m.
+At a fast jog, every 50-55 paces cover 100m.

 When walking, about 70 paces equal 100m.